RobertoGraham/fortnite-2/README.md

                     .map(Account::accountId)
                     .orElse("");
             // accounts will be empty if the response was empty
-            // OR if every accountId was invalid Set<Account> accounts = fortnite.account()
+            // OR if every account ID was invalid Set<Account> accounts = fortnite.account()
                     .accountsFromAccountIds(accountId1, accountId2)
                     .orElse(new HashSet<>());